vvolfster/shrimpVueComponents/src/input/options/docs.md

 - **options (Object)** - Optional options object.
 	- style (string | object) - The style of the object.
 	- choices (String[] | Object{}) - In case of object, its keys will be used.
+    - multiple (Boolean) - Defaults to true.
+If true, can choose multiple checkboxes.
+If false, can choose only one radiobutton.

 ### Events